 Understand where and why directional valves are used.
 The different types available and how they work.

 A common format is the 4-way, 3 position valve.
 These have four ports e.g. a supply and return line plus A and B system port.
 The valve can switch the flow between the supply port and the A port in one position, the B port in the second position.
 It will also have an unactivated, rest position, which will shut of the supply to either port.
 The A and B ports typically connect to the bore and annulus ports of a cylinder and therefore extend and retract a cylinder.

 There are many different switching configurations of directional valves.
-These are arranged to control all type of hydraulic switching requirements.
+These are arranged to provide all types of hydraulic switching requirements.

 Virtually every actuator that does not have a proportional valve, will have a directional valve to control its movement.

 Directional valves predominantly contain a single sliding spool that moves up and down inside the valve to direct the hydraulic flow along different pipelines.
 The spools and bores are made to very high tolerances and require specialist machines and skills to maintain the high-quality bore and spool concentricity and straightness, throughout their length.